-A residential service (for the purpose of this document) is a place where older people are accommodated and is defined in the legislation as a designated centre.

-A designated centre for older people is defined in Part 1, Section 2 of the Health Act 2007 (as amended) as:
+A residential service (for the purpose of this document) is a place where older people live and a designated centre.
+A designated centre is defined in Part 1, Section 2 of the Health Act 2007 (as amended) as:

 - (a) an institution at which the Health Service Executive (HSE), or a service provider on behalf of the HSE, or a person receiving assistance from the HSE, provides residential services.
-These residential services are provided - (iii) to other dependent persons in relation to their dependencies.
+These residential services are provided - (i) in accordance with the Child Care Act 1991; - (ii) to persons with disabilities in relation to their disabilities; or - (iii) to other dependent persons in relation to their dependencies.